 How are discipline issues handled?

 We do our best to maintain a balance of fun, safety, and responsibility with the students.
 Similar to a coaches’ responsibility in CYO sports, disciplinary actions are at the discretion of the chaperones and ski club managers.
-We may enforce assigned seating on other busses, time out in the lodge, or notification to parents.
-Serious infractions may result in mandatory parent bus participation, suspension or dismissal from ski club.
+Please support us in understanding that the adults are the ones onsite volunteering and when an issue arises we have to address.
+We may enforce assigned seating on other buses, time out in the lodge, or notification to parents.
+Serious infractions may result in mandatory parent bus participation, suspension or dismissal from ski club (without refund).